 It was already dark when we arrived to the downtown.
 During that trip, that was our last chance to see more of the famous Gion, a famous historic district, and to visit the Nishiki market.

-We didn’t see geisha that time, however, we still enjoyed the atmosphere of the traditional streets.
+That time we didn’t see geisha however, we still enjoyed the atmosphere of the traditional streets.
 We even walked to the Gion Corner, a classical theater, where one can watch a geisha performance, but there was a long line and we decided to use our time for walking around the neighbourhood instead of attending a show.
 We also saw the giant pumpkin sculpture there, a work of Yayoi Kusama, a famous contemporary artist.

 The Nishiki market turned out to be huge.
 There was even a little shrine inside.
 There were many interesting craft stores, where one could buy local goods.
 I left the place with some local matcha powder.
-It was already late and the place was closing, so, we decided to take a bus to our hotel.
+It was already late and the place was closing, so, we decided to call it a day and take a bus back to our hotel.

 Photos taken in March 2018